ponder-sh/ponder/packages/core/README.md

 ## Contributing

-If you're interested in contributing to Ponder, you can reach out via Twitter DM or open a GitHub discussion thread.
+If you're interested in contributing to Ponder, you can reach out via Twitter DM or open a GitHub issue.

 ## Packages